-Food products such as spices, pasta, unopened prepackaged products can be transported, which is not the case with frozen food, perishables, or canned products.
+Food products such as spices, pasta, and unopened prepackaged products can be transported, which is not the case with frozen food, perishables, or canned products.
 Canned products aren’t worth moving unless you’re moving nearby on your own.

 So, use as much as you can before moving day, then donate the rest to your local shelter or food bank.
 Don’t waste valuable space in the moving truck transporting easily replaceable alimentary products.
-Furthermore, your movers will most likely refuse to transport frozen, fresh, or refrigerated food as it may contaminate the content of the moving truck.
+Furthermore, your local movers will most likely refuse to transport frozen, fresh, or refrigerated food as it may contaminate the content of the moving truck.